Charges: 2 killed detective, informant in robbery attempt

-CLEVELAND (AP) — Two teenagers have been charged with fatally shooting a Cleveland police detective and another man during what authorities said was a robbery attempt.
+CLEVELAND (AP) — Two teenagers were charged Tuesday with fatally shooting a Cleveland police detective and another man during what authorities said was a robbery attempt.

 Court records don’t indicate whether McDaniel has an attorney to speak for him.